eclipse/kiso-testing/README.md

 pytest
 ```

-## List of limitations / todos for the python side ##
+## List of limitations / todos for the python side

 * [ ] **When the auxiliary does not answer (ping or else), GenericTest.BasicTest.cleanup_and_skip() call will result in a lock and break the framework.**
+* [x] No test-setion will be executed, needs to be removed later.
+* [x] test configuration files need to be reworked
+* [x] Names & configurations in the *cfg file json* are character precise class names & associated parameters.
+* [ ] Spelling mistakes need to be fixed!  _*ongoing*_
-* [ ] Add verbosity parameters to pass to the unittest framework to get more details about the test.
+* [x] Add verbosity parameters to pass to the unittest framework to get more details about the test.
 * [ ] **Add result parsing for Jenkins (see: https://stackoverflow.com/questions/11241781/python-unittests-in-jenkins).**
+* [x] Create a python package
-* [ ] Host it on pypi.
+    * [ ] and host it on pip.